julian-klode/lingolang/docs/permissions.md

   used for $nil$ literals (they cannot even be specified, there is no syntax for them), so we never reach that situation. $N$ can of course be used where $N$ can be used.
 * For intersection, the question is: Can values of $N$ or $nil$ be assigned to $merge_{\cap}(N, nil) = N$.
 Yes, they can be, $nil$ is assignable to every pointer, and $N$ is assignable to itself (at least if readable, but it makes no sense otherwise)

-Otherwise, the base case for a merge is merging primitive values, and the rules for that are quite simple:
+Otherwise, the base case for a merge is merging primitive values: Just call $\mu$.
 \begin{align*}
     merge_\mu(a, b)     &:= \mu(a,b) = \begin{cases}
                             ctb(a,b) & \text{if } \mu = ctb \text{ or } \\